w3f/polkadot-wiki/docs/learn/learn-consensus.md

 When multiple validators are block producer candidates in a given slot, all will produce a block and broadcast it to the network.
 At that point, it's a race.
 The validator whose block reaches most of the network first wins.
-Depending on network topology and latency, both chains will continue to build in some capacity, until finalization kicks in and amputates a fork.
+Depending on network topology and latency, both chains will continue to build in some capacity until finalization kicks in and amputates a fork.
 See [Fork Choice](#fork-choice) below for how that works.

 ### No Validators in Slot